rozek/notes-on-gundb/README.md

 ### Soul ###

 Every node has a unique global id called "soul".
-Nodes that belong to a user have souls looking like "~34Pi...neEo/sharedData/object" (where the ellipsis stands for additional characters), others "sharedTest/sharedData/object"
+Nodes that belong to a user have souls looking like "~34Pi...neEo/sharedData/object" (where the ellipsis stands for additional characters, see section "User Handling"), others "sharedTest/sharedData/object".

+### Path and Key ###

+Souls consist of a (potentially empty) "path" followed by a slash `/` and a "key" (e.g., "sharedTest/sharedData/object") - similar to the path names of files in a file system.

+Often, the various subpaths (e.g., "sharedTest", "sharedTest/sharedData") identify nodes which link to other nodes whose ids start with the same path (e.g., "sharedTest/...", "sharedTest/sharedData/...") forming a "containment tree" with "outer nodes" (those with shorter ids) "containing" "inner nodes" (those with longer ids) - but, from a technical viewpoint, ids are just plain strings.

 ### Contexts ###